jeandat/learning-ionic/README.md

 I don't know a cordova way to customize the app's default background, but by modifying the code of each shell and defining a custom background color in adequation with your look it can be even prettier.
 I don't like modifying native code though.

-# Known bugs

-- Images in cache (`file://` urls) does not load the first time for a security reason when deploying in livereload mode (`http://`)

 # Release process

-I prefer to not automate more than that in order to have control after each step.
+I prefer not to automate more than that in order to have control after each step.
 But it would be easy to make an npm script.

 ```bash
 # 1. Modify package.json and config.xml